 This four-meeting mini course is designed to give graduate students and post-docs an introduction to research applicable to student learning which may be translated into concrete teaching strategies across the disciplines.
 Readings for each session will be drawn from recent works such as Susan Ambrose et al., How Learning Works: Seven Research-Based Principles for Smart Teaching (2010), James Lang Small Teaching: Everyday Lessons from the Science of Learning (2016) and Sarah Rose Cavanagh’s The Spark of Learning (2016), as well as journal articles from participants’ disciplines.
 We will determine the readings in light of the group’s particular interests.

 This program will next be offered in summer 2022.
 For more information contact Ian Petrie.

 When implemented effectively, active learning techniques have been shown to improve learning outcomes.
 This four week mini-course is designed to help participants explore active learning and consider how to effectively implement these techniques in various classroom settings.
 This course is intended for graduate students and postdoctoral fellows interested in utilizing these techniques in recitations or their own courses, now or in the future.

-This four-meeting mini course is designed to introduce graduate students to online teaching, considering both how to teach a course that is fully online and how to use online content and digital pedagogies in their face-to-face course.
-The sessions work to help graduate students prepare not only for online and technology-enhanced teaching at Penn, but also in their future careers as faculty in an increasingly digital academy.
+This four-meeting mini course is designed to introduce graduate students to online teaching, considering how to teach a fully online course that is both engaging for students and meets rigorous standards.
+Students will get experience working with the Canvas platform and think creatively about how to use Canvas and a wide range of other online tools.
+Alonside this technical experience, students will consider key pedagogical questions for teaching online such as keeping students motivated and creating a sense of community.
+The sessions will help graduate students prepare not only for online and technology-enhanced teaching at Penn, but also in their future careers as faculty in an increasingly digital academy.

 TEACHING WITH DIGITAL TOOLS